-By setting up targets for availability and affordability of basic, secondary, and higher education services that are high quality, relevant also gender mainstream with taking into account the inclusiveness of every province, district and city will provide resultant effects as stated in the following combined strategic targets.
+By setting up targets for availability and affordability of basic and secondary education services that are high quality, relevant also gender mainstream with taking into account the inclusiveness of every province, district and city will provide resultant effects as stated in the following combined strategic targets.
 They are required, especially for measuring Human Development Index (HDI).